Esri/i3s-spec/profiles/pointclouds/pointcloud.md

 #### Node v.1.0 ###
 For version 1.0 of the node type, the following fields are available:
- - `NodeId` : Id of this node. **MUST** be monotonically increasing by 1.
-Needed to query node resources
  - `obb`    : bounding volume
  - `firstChild`: index of the first child of this node.
  - `childCount`: number of children for this node.
 0 if node is a leaf node.